-- Pupils must be in their classrooms at registration by 8:25am every morning.
-Pupils who arrive later than 8:35am must go into reception to sign in as late before entering their classroom. - If a Pupil has a genuine reason for being late to school e.g. due to a pre-booked appointment, a letter signed by a parent should be presented.
-This letter can be handed in the next day if necessary. - Lateness will be monitored on a monthly basis.
-A child who is late more than three times within a month will be sent home a letter at the end of the month, educating
+- Pupils must be in their class line in the playground by 8:25am every morning.
+Pupilswho arrive later than 8:30am must go into reception to sign in as late before entering their classroom. - If a Pupil has a genuine reason for being late to school e.g. due to a pre-booked appointment, a letter signed by a parent should be presented.
+This letter can be handed in the next day if necessary. - Lateness will be monitored on a half-termly basis.
+A child who is late more than three times within a two week period will be sent home a letter at the end of the fortnight, educating parents about attendance and lateness, informing them of the impact on their child/ren's education and the consequences which will follow.

-- parents about attendance and lateness, informing them of the impact on their child/ren's education and the consequences which will follow. - Any pupil, who has reached the stage of being sent a letter home for lateness, will then be monitored for the following month and subsequent months. - If a child is sent more than one letter home regarding their lateness, parents will be called in to meet with the Principal.
+- Any pupil, who has reached the stage of being sent a letter home for lateness, will then be monitored for the following fortnight half term and subsequent half-term. - If a child is sent more than one letter home regarding their lateness, parents will be called in to meet with the SLT/Principal. - Repeated lateness i.e. 2 letters in a half-term will result in a First Warning Letter for Lateness, further letters will result in further warning letters with a Third Warning Letter in any single term will result in a permanent exclusion for not abiding by the school's punctuality expectations and measures.